 In the normal course of business, the Department requests, receives and evaluates water quality data for various environmental programs.
-Similar data may also come from other parties (e.g., State, Federal, or local agencies).
-The Department will use those site-specific studies to compare water quality data to the applicable water quality standard(s) and make assessment and listing decisions for the affected segments.
-If the data show no water quality criteria are exceeded and no uses are impaired, no further listing action will be taken.
-If the data are ambiguous or inconclusive, the segment will be listed in Category 3.
-If water quality criteria are exceeded or uses are impaired as a result of a contaminated site, and the owners of the site are making substantial progress (as determined by the Department) toward correcting the pollution problem, the segment will be listed in Category 4 if an enforceable regulatory mechanism has been identified and implemented.
-If it appears that there is a water quality problem related to a contaminated site, and that substantial progress is not likely in the near future, the segment will be listed in Category 5.
+Similar data may also come from other parties (e.g., state, federal or local agencies).
+The Department will use those site-specific studies to compare water quality data to the applicable water quality standard(s) and make assessment and listing decisions for the affected assessment units.

+- If the data show no water quality criteria are exceeded and no uses are impaired, no further listing action will be taken. - If the data are ambiguous or inconclusive, the assessment unit will be listed in Category 3. - If water quality criteria are exceeded or uses are impaired as a result of a contaminated site, and the owners of the site are making substantial progress (as determined by the Department) toward correcting the pollution problem, the assessment unit will be listed in Category 4 if an enforceable regulatory mechanism has been identified and implemented. - If it appears that there is a water quality problem related to a contaminated site, and that substantial progress is not likely in the near future, the assessment unit will be listed in Category 5.